-\10-526-203 Scanning with Proficiency \10-526-209 DMS Clinical Experience 1 2 10-801-196 Oral/Interpersonal Comm 3 SEMESTER TOTAL 6 TOTAL CREDITS 70
+10-526-215 DMS Clinical Experience 3 10-526-216 DMS Clinical Experience 4 10-526-218 DMS Clinical Experience 5 Intro to Diversity Studies SEMESTER TOTAL TOTAL CREDITS

-\No final grade lower than "C" is acceptable in any of the courses marked with an asterisk.
+CURRICULUM NOTE No final grade lower than "C" is acceptable in any of the courses marked with an asterisk.
 A student who withdraws or receives a grade lower than a "C" in a program course may apply for re-entry into the program.
 Consideration for reentry will be at the discretion of the re-entry team and will be dependent on clinical availability.